Tributes for former San Fernando mayor Romesh Mootoo

 President Paula-Mae Weekes with Chaconia medal (gold) recipients, from left, Ewart Williams, Dr Romesh Mootoo, Dr Waveney Charles, Jones P Madeira and Joan Yuille-Williams at the National Awards Ceremony on September 24, 2018. – File photo/Sureash Cholai

-She said the loss of Mootoo, is not just to San Fernando but to TT.
+She said Mootoo’s death was a loss not just to the city but to TT.

 “San Fernando has lost one of its finest citizens and the nation loses a son of the soil.”

-Chairman of the Penal/Debe Regional Corporation Dr Allen Sammy, who served as deputy mayor of the San Fernando City Corporation during Mootoo’s tenure as mayor, also remembered him with fondness and expressed condolences to his surviving family members.
+Chairman of the Penal/Debe Regional Corporation Dr Allen Sammy, who served as deputy mayor of the city corporation during Mootoo’s tenure as mayor, also remembered him with fondness and expressed condolences to his surviving family members.

 “He was a flamboyant character who brought new life and vitality to San Fernando.
-If I were to chronicle his contribution, I would put him as one of the outstanding mayors of San Fernando.”
+If I were to chronicle his contribution, I would put him as one of the outstanding mayors.”

 Sammy recalled when the NAR, of which they were members, won the election by a landslide, Mootoo inherited a San Fernando that appeared to be dying, but brought it back to life.